A Celiac’s Gluten Free Guide to South Korea

 As with many countries in Southeast Asia and Asia, South Korea does have a lot of rice, grilled or cooked meats and fish.
 But, also like its neighbours, it uses a lot of soy sauce and there are many products with hidden wheat to look out for, including ones made with wheat-containing staples.

-The following dishes are commonly gluten free in South Korea, as confirmed by both translators and beta-testers for the celiac translation card.
-It is important to verify with the restaurant or kitchen that the meat is not marinated, that flour wasn’t added to thicken sauces, and/or that cross-contact has not occurred via deep frying
+The following dishes are ones that are commonly gluten free in South Korea, as confirmed by both translators and beta-testers for my celiac translation card.
+It is important to verify with the restaurant or kitchen that the meat is not marinated, that flour wasn’t added to thicken sauces, and/or that cross-contact has not occurred via deep frying.

 Korean descriptions below include notes about cross-contact as well, where applicable and listed in English: